ali-sdk/ali-oss/README.md

 - accessKeySecret {String} access secret you create
 - [stsToken] {String} used by temporary authorization, detail [see](https://www.alibabacloud.com/help/doc-detail/32077.htm)
 - [refreshSTSToken] {Function} used by auto set `stsToken`、`accessKeyId`、`accessKeySecret` when sts info expires. return value must be object contains `stsToken`、`accessKeyId`、`accessKeySecret`
+[refreshSTSTokenInterval] {number} use time (ms) of refresh STSToken interval it should be less than sts info expire interval, default is 300000ms(5min) when sts info expires. return value must be object contains `stsToken`、`accessKeyId`、`accessKeySecret`
 - [bucket] {String} the default bucket you want to access If you don't have any bucket, please use `putBucket()` create one first.
 - [endpoint] {String} oss region domain.
 It takes priority over `region`.
 Set as extranet domain name, intranet domain name, accelerated domain name, etc. according to different needs. please see [endpoints](https://www.alibabacloud.com/help/doc-detail/31837.htm)